devvsaurabh/devvsaurabh/README.md

-- 👋 Hi, I’m @devvsaurabh, currently working as Member Technical at D.E.
+- 👋 Hi, I’m @devvsaurabh, currently working as Senior Member Technical at D.E.
 Shaw
 - 👀 I’m interested in Data Engineering and Backend Development.
 - 🌱 I’m currently working on Distributed crawler using (Scrapy, Redis, AWS and Elasticsearch) and API development using (FastApi, Mysql, Docker)
 - 🚀 Ask me about web crawlers, Flask, FastApi and Redis.